sophiedmcintyre/sophiedmcintyre.github.io/_pages/cv.md

 ## Volunteer Work

 `2022`
-__Rutherford County Library Volunteer__
+__Rutherford County Library Volunteer__,Technology Engagement Center
-Technology Engagement Center
 - Taught classes on Excel, Word, and PowerPoint to community members

 `2023`
-__Library Carpentry Workshop Helper__
-Network of the National Library of Medicine
+__Library Carpentry Workshop Helper__,Network of the National Library of Medicine
 - Helped workshop participants troubleshoot tech issues during a virtual workshop on emerging technologies for library and information professionals